 The Board of Nursing or Department of Health will consider several factors before issuing nurse aide certification.
 The type of conviction, as mentioned previously, is a main priority.
 If you’ve committed crimes against the vulnerable population, such as seniors and disabled members of society, your change may not be favorable.
 The possession and use of controlled substances may also be cause for concern.
 The number of convictions on your record and the timeframe between your conviction and application for a license are some other factors.
 Finally, the Board will review your efforts to rehabilitate.
 Any documents that you can submit to demonstrate that you will not repeat those acts that led to your conviction will work in your favor.

 The state’s application for licensure and certification will request details about your history, including:

 - Past actions taken against you in another state, including denial of licensure and certification

 - Details of mental or physical illness or chemical dependency, which could impair your ability to make sound judgments.

 It is critical that you provide honest and accurate information on your application for licensure.
-Don’t try to cover up or make light of any convictions as the criminal background check will unearth the details (now or sometime in the future), and it could affect your certification and employment opportunities.
+Disclose all convictions – some may not affect your approval for certification.
+Don’t try to cover up or make light of any of them as the criminal background check will unearth the details (now or sometime in the future), and it could affect your certification and employment opportunities.